szigmon/openshift-dpf/docs/cluster-creation.md

 # OpenShift Cluster Creation

-This guide walks you through deploying a new OpenShift cluster to serve as the foundation for NVIDIA DPF.
-We use Red Hat's Assisted Installer to create a virtualized OpenShift cluster on a physical host.
+This guide walks you through deploying a new OpenShift cluster for NVIDIA DPF using Red Hat's Assisted Installer.

 ## Overview

-### When to Use This Path
+### When to Use This Guide
 * You need a **new** OpenShift cluster for DPF deployment
 * You have a physical server meeting the [prerequisites](prerequisites.md)
 * You want to use the automated deployment method